 Naturally, consumers will choose the business that can provide a shorter and more accurate ETA.
 Customers, after all, can't put their lives or schedules on hold until they have their packages.

-Routing software offers companies optimized routes even if a driver is assigned multiple stops.
+Route optimization software offers companies optimized routes even if a driver is assigned multiple stops.
 Drivers will then arrive on the customers' doorsteps much quicker than if fleet managers used a static route planning approach.
 The route planners will know the exact time needed to reach a certain delivery point even before drivers head out to the roads.
 All these capabilities provide customers with accurate ETAs.

 Route planning software also lets fleet managers and the dispatch team track and monitor vehicles in real-time.
 This functionality is useful, as the dispatch team can make adjustments if drivers are likely to be delayed.
 The dispatch team can act accordingly, such as sending a different driver or informing the customer ahead of time that the delivery window will likely be missed.